evennia/evennia/docs/sphinx/source/wiki/Nicks.rst

-Nicks are are stored as the ``Nick`` database model and are referred from the normal Evennia `object <Objects.html>`_ through the ``nicks`` property. `` nicks`` is a special handler that offers effective error checking, searches and conversion.
+Nicks are are stored as the ``Nick`` database model and are referred from the normal Evennia `object <Objects.html>`_ through the ``nicks`` property - this is known as the NickHandler.
+The NickHandler offers effective error checking, searches and conversion.

 ::